 In conclusion, Luke is not incorrect.
 He never mentioned that Augustus issued a universal census.
 He declared that a system of census-taking was to be instituted throughout the Roman world.
 This is consistent with what we know about Augustus and how he administered his empire.
 This is an argument that skeptics should quit making.

 (Note: other arguments have been used against Luke’s reliability of the census.
-I will discuss those in future articles.)
+For example, see here for the problem of Joseph returning to Bethlehem for the census).

 Sources